Code-Institute-Submissions/GurraT-LittleS/README.md

 - Integrated MovingIN and MovingOut checklist as modals (see Credit-section)

-- Integrated textcontent about important dates in index-pages as tickers (see Credit-section)
+- Integrated text content about important dates in index-pages as tickers (see Credit-section)

 - Removed unused font-size